AutumnNippert/chatgpt_bot/readme.md

 ```
 WATSON_API_KEY=<Your Watson API Key>
 ```
+Otherwise, just enter dummy values for the key.

-Run setup.sh and this should install everything you need to run the bot (Assuming apt, python3, and pip are installed)
+Run `sudo sh setup.sh` and this should install everything you need to run the bot (Assuming apt, python3, and pip are installed)

-Run start_bot.sh to start the bot
+Run `sh start_bot.sh` to start the bot

 # Requirements
 ## Python